 Eight-angle pose is a lot less scary to begin tinkering around with than some of the other arm balances, as you start from a seated position rather than coming down into it.
-(Read: Much less danger of face-planting, even if you’re on a pool table as I demonstrated in this SHAPE Yoga Anywhere video!)
+(Read: Much less danger of face-planting.)
 Also, a lot like in shoulder press pose where your legs are squeezing your shoulders, in eight-angle, you have your thighs squeezing together over your arm to help hold you up, giving you an extra layer of support so it’s not 100 percent arms and abs.

 Before coming into any arm balance, it is good to activate your core, so starting with some repetitions of boat and low boat pose is a great idea: Try 10 of each!